-Finally, we deal with a property purely related to integer arithmetic.
-It says that additions, subtractions, multiplications and negations must not overflow.
-To deal with all possible issues related to integer arithmetic, in particular overflow, the KeY Prover uses three different semantics of arithmetic operations.
+Finally, we deal with a property related to integer arithmetic: additions, subtractions, multiplications and negations must not overflow.
+To deal with all possible issues related to integer arithmetic, in particular overflow, the KeY Prover uses three different semantics of arithmetic operations [6].
 The first semantics treats the integer numbers in the idealised way, i.e., the integer types are assumed to be infinite and, thus, not overflowing.
 The second semantics bounds all the integer types and prohibits any kind of overflow.
-The third semantics is that of JAVA, that is, all the arithmetic operations are performed as in the JVM, in particular they are allowed to overflow and the effects of overflow are accurately modelled.
+The third semantics is that of Java, i.e., all the arithmetic operations are performed as in the JVM, in particular they are allowed to overflow and the effects of overflow are accurately modelled.
 Thus, to deal with overflow properties, it is enough for the user to choose appropriate integer semantics in the KeY Prover.
+Based on the SecSafe document, below is an example of a badly formed program with respect to overflow: